 PHIS are available on all private health insurance products in Australia.
 These are designed to assist you in reviewing and comparing different health insurance policies.

 This is a Federal Government initiative and all health insurers are required to provide such statements by law.
-Emergency Services Health PHIS are available on request.
+Emergency Services Health as brought to you by Police Health Limited ABN 86 135 221, PHIS are available on request.

 For further information on PHIS and other detailed information on private health insurance in Australia visit the Federal Government's private health website.

-This refers to a health insurance policy with Emergency Services Health and the treatment you’re insured for in exchange for a set premium.
-The policy is governed by the Fund Rules of Emergency Services Health.
+This refers to a health insurance policy with the Fund and the treatment you’re insured for in exchange for a set premium.
+The policy is governed by the Fund Rules.

 Where signs or symptoms of an ailment, illness or condition (in the opinion of a medical practitioner appointed by us) existed at any time during the six months before you purchased your policy or upgraded to a higher level of cover.